SyncfusionExamples/Create-fill-or-edit-fillable-PDF-forms-csharp/README.md

 ## Removing the form fields from an existing PDF document

-The Syncfusion .NET PDF library provides a simple and efficient way to remove form fields from a PDF document.
+The Syncfusion&reg; .NET PDF library provides a simple and efficient way to remove form fields from a PDF document.
 The following code illustrates how to remove form fields from an existing PDF document.

 ```csharp